icgrp/ese532_handouts/_sources/hw4/homework_submission.md

     1. Measure the latency and size of the `baseline` target at the different optimization levels.
 Put your measurements in a table like {numref}`optimization-table`.
 You can change the optimization level by editing the `CXXFLAGS` in the hw4 Makefile.
+Include screenshots of the results of runs at different optimization levels.
     2. Include the assembly code of the innermost loop of `Filter_horizontal` at optimization level `-O0` in your report.
 Use the following command to get the assembly and then look for `Filter_horizontal` in `Filter_O1.s`:
         ```